 Always remove collars when pets are left unattended outdoors.
 It’s ideal to watch your pets whenever they’re outside, but that’s not realistic for everyone.
 If you can’t watch your pet, at least secure the perimeter so they cannot jump out or dig out, and let them go collarless.

 If you have a cat, you’ve probably seen, or may even own, a collar with a breakaway clasp.
 The clasp easily opens with a small amount of pressure, so it would take very little struggle for your cat to wiggle free if they were to get stuck.

 Breakaway collars also exist for dogs, though you’re unlikely to find one at the pet store.
 You could ask the pet store manager to make as special order, or just order one online.
-A breakaway collar would only be used indoors, as it would turn your dog loose on walks.
+Never attach a leash to a breakaway collar, as it would turn your dog loose on walks.

 Keep Your Pets Safe When You’re Not Home

-Many accidents occur when pet owners are at work or on vacation, especially when pets experience separation anxiety.
-A professional pet sitter can check on your animals when you are away.
+A professional pet sitter can keep your animals safe when you are away.
 Ready Pet Go sitters are trained in pet CPR and educated in handling emergencies.
-Contact us to set up a consultation.
+Contact us to set up a Meet & Greet.